-This policy has been prepared under the provisions of clause 4 of the City of the deemed provisions of District Planning Scheme No. 2.
+This policy has been prepared under the provisions of Clause 4 of the deemed provisions of District Planning Scheme No. 2.

 Application and purpose

 The purpose of this policy is to provide a framework to guide the planning and development of increased housing density in existing suburbs in the City of Wanneroo.